How To Make Agile Work With Remote Teams

 Originally co-location was seen as a key tenet of the agile philosophy, but contrary to the original thinking more and more development teams are proving that agile processes need not be bound by co-location and team members geographical proximity.
 In fact, with the complexity of modern business environments, I don’t think that that plays a part at all.

 Agile development practices can be just as powerful within offshore and remote teams with the right process and mindset.
-So, here are my tips on how to achieve it.
+So, here are my tips (applied to Groove Technology) on how to achieve it.

 In any agile team, success is a result of an aligned end mission.
 Rethink team roles so that working independently is normal, with different scope and specifics.